carbon-language/carbon-lang/llvm/docs/BitSets.rst

 To use the mechanism, a client creates a global metadata node named ``llvm.bitsets``.
-Each element is a metadata node with three elements: the first is a metadata string containing an identifier for the bitset, the second is a global variable and the third is a byte offset into the global variable.
+Each element is a metadata node with three elements:

+1. a metadata object representing an identifier for the bitset
+2. either a global variable or a function
+3. a byte offset into the global (generally zero for functions)

+Each bitset must exclusively contain either global variables or functions.

+.. admonition:: Limitation

+  The current implementation only supports functions as members of bitsets on the x86-32 and x86-64 architectures.

 This will cause a link-time optimization pass to generate bitsets from the memory addresses referenced from the elements of the bitset metadata.
-The pass will lay out the referenced globals consecutively, so their definitions must be available at LTO time.
+The pass will lay out referenced global variables consecutively, so their definitions must be available at LTO time.

+A bit set containing functions is transformed into a jump table, which is a block of code consisting of one branch instruction for each of the functions in the bit set that branches to the target function, and redirect any taken function addresses to the corresponding jump table entry.
+In the object file's symbol table, the jump table entries take the identities of the original functions, so that addresses taken outside the module will pass any verification done inside the module.

+Jump tables may call external functions, so their definitions need not be available at LTO time.
+Note that if an externally defined function is a member of a bitset, there is no guarantee that its identity within the module will be the same as its identity outside of the module, as the former will be the jump table entry if a jump table is necessary.

 The `GlobalLayoutBuilder`_ class is responsible for laying out the globals efficiently to minimize the sizes of the underlying bitsets.
 An intrinsic, :ref:`llvm.bitset.test <bitset.test>`, generates code to test whether a given pointer is a member of a bitset.

 :Example: